Ricky G. Adams

+Education

 Adams holds a Master of Strategic Studies Degree from the US Army War College and a Bachelor of Science from the University of Central Oklahoma.
 He is a 2001 graduate of the FBI National Academy and a 2016 graduate of the FBI National Executive Institute.
-He is also a graduate of the CAPSTONE Program at the National Defense University; National Security Management Course at Syracuse University; JTF Commander Course; Harvard University's Black Sea Security Program, and General and Flag Officer Homeland Security Executive Seminar, to name a few.
+He is also a graduate of the CAPSTONE Program at the National Defense University; National Security Management Course at Syracuse University; JTF Commander Course; Harvard University's Black Sea Security Program and General and Flag Officer Homeland Security Executive Seminar; Joint Flag Officer War Fighter Course, Maxwell Air Force Base, Alabama; George C. Marshall European Center for Security Studies, Senior Executive Seminar, Garmisch, Germany.

-Adams is a member of the International Association of Chiefs of Police (IACP), the Association of State Criminal Investigative Agencies (ASCIA) and was the former Southern Region Chairman for the State & Provincial Police (S&P) Section.
-He is also a current member of the VFW, and American Legion of Edmond and has served on numerous state and national boards and advisory groups over the years.